klm366/24-25_SchmidtLabNotebook/MeetingsWithMar.md

 # Meetings with Mar

+## 20250402
+- find temperature and sequence info on *nirS* primers
+- look at qPCR presentation
+- gBlock in Lab Protocols

 ## 20250319
 **Kelly's Game Plan:**
 - Thursday: look for/read papers on qPCR of denitrification genes (*nirS* (+*K*), *nosZ*, maybe *nor*).
 Develop a conceptual understanding of qPCR